-It would be good to arrange periodically for a jurisdiction's SAP evaluators to participate in an exercise where deployment, reporting, and field evaluation can be done.
+It would be good to arrange annually for a jurisdiction's SAP evaluators to participate in an exercise where deployment, reporting, and field evaluation can be done.
 This could be arranged with other local jurisdictions and with the Operational Area with good effect.

-2.3 Responding to Disaster
+2.3 - Responding to Disaster

-2.3.1 Key Personnel and SEMS
+2.3.1 - Key Personnel and SEMS

-As stated earlier, the Building Official or his/her designee must be the SAP coordinator for the jurisdiction.
-They report under SEMS to the EOC Construction & Engineering Branch Chief (who is also over debris management and other technical issues), who reports to the Operations Chief.
+As stated earlier, the Building Official or his/her designee should be the SAP coordinator for the jurisdiction.
+They report under SEMS to the Operations Chief.
 The SAP coordinator can provide useful information to the EOC as to the situation status on the safety assessment response and other particulars within the jurisdiction.